siderolabs/talos/README.md

 > Talos is similar in many ways, but there are some differences that make it unique.
 > You can imagine Talos as a container image, in that it is immutable and built with a single purpose in mind.
 > In this case, that purpose is Kubernetes.
-> Talos tightly integrates with Kubernetes, and is not meant to be a general use Linux distribution.
+> Talos tightly integrates with Kubernetes, and is not meant to be a general use operating system.
 > This allows us to dramatically decrease the footprint of Talos, and in turn improve a number of other areas like security, predictability, and reliability.
 > In addition to this, interaction with the host is done through a secure gRPC API.
 > If you want to run Kubernetes with zero cruft, Talos is the perect fit.